Dining Services FAQsSpecial Dietary Needs Connections Account

-1. Think of Dragon Dollars as your takeout money.
+1. Think of Dining Dollars as your takeout money.
 Use them for extra beverages, snacks or an occasional meal in the retail units.

 2. Manage how much you spend each week.
 Give yourself a weekly amount that will last the entire semester.

 3.Check your balance.
-Ask a cashier, use GET Funds or use the Dragon Dollar Estimator (available at the cashier stations).
+Ask a cashier, use GET Funds or use the Dining Dollar Estimator (available at the cashier stations).